 Of course, beyond standard online brokerages, Facet Wealth has competitors in the “digital-meets-CFP” category as well.
 Robo-advisors like Betterment and Schwab Intelligent Portfolios have elevated their game by adding fee-based, CFP-directed financial planning services to their standard digital platforms.

 Overall, Facet Wealth offers an attractive package for clients that need fiduciary-based, comprehensive financial planning.
 Investors should, however, consider the costs and service levels provided by competitors to determine which is the best option for their money.

 Information is accurate as of Dec.
-3, 2019; commission rates are accurate as of Jan.
-17, 2020.
-This content is not provided by Interactive Brokers.
-Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone and have not been reviewed, approved, or otherwise endorsed by Interactive Brokers.
+3, 2019; commission rates are accurate as of March.
+10, 2020.
+This content is not provided by Facet Wealth.
+Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone and have not been reviewed, approved, or otherwise endorsed by Facet Wealth.
 This site may be compensated through the bank advertiser Affiliate Program.